 - Barcelona Card for transport: Includes unlimited transport (train/tram/bus) rides (Click to book/read more about Barcelona Travel Card)

 - Aerobus aka Airport Shuttle to City Centre – Book your airport transfer here

-- Taxi – You can take a taxi in Barcelona- even from the airport as private transfer.
-Uber is not operating as of December 2019 (services were cancelled after protests).
+- Taxi – You can take a taxi in Barcelona- even from the airport as a private transfer.
+Uber is not operating as of December 2019 (services were canceled after protests).

 - Hop on and hop off sightseeing tour – We LOVE this option for touring the city and capturing all the attractions.

 - Or walk – By walking you won’t be able to cover the whole city in a short visit.